TheSpyder/rescript-atdgen-codec-runtime/README.md

 ## Full example

 The [example](example) directory contains a full example of a simple cli to read and write data in a JSON file.
+It is written in OCaml, contributions to rewrite it in ReScript (the syntax swap is a one-line shell command, the style needs a bit more work) would be welcome.

 For a complete introduction from atdgen installation to json manipulation, please refer to [Getting started with atdgen and melange](https://tech.ahrefs.com/getting-started-with-atdgen-and-bucklescript-1f3a14004081).
 The article talks about melange a lot, which isn't relevant, but it does still serve as a good introduction to `atd` syntax.